IsaacHair/map25.2/BiggieCheese/readme.txt

 Note: programming language is now called Suig instead of BiggieCheese
 Extention: .su
+***Going back to calling it BiggieCheese, extension .bc, for the sake of simplicity and because BiggieCheese is a dumber name because hes a rapper

 Revised features:
 	- inline machine code or 1-to-1 machine code